Waether/PhantomOperaAI/README.md

 ## Prerequisites

-* Linux (tested on Ubuntu 16.04) - Should be compatible with others Linux based OS
+* Linux (tested on Ubuntu 18.04) - Should be compatible with others Linux based OS
 * Python 3.6 You need this version specifically for the server to work
-* CMake 3.6+
+* CMake (tested with 3.5)

 ## How To Use